 The Dive in St. Peter’s Cave

-We also found all sorts of fish types roaming the wall at the diving location.
-I spotted some groupers, parrotfish, and the deep swimming Brown Meagres.
-I followed the wall to the west and spotted some Bream and Wrasse below 20 meters of water.
-Many overhangs and swim-throughs were full of beautiful red sponges and spiral tube worms.
-Here you can find a lot of coral with lots of fish like tuna, gropers, barracuda, rays, and many more.
-Generally, it was an easy and relaxing dive that lasted for approximately 60 minutes.
+We also found many fish species on the diving wall.
+I saw groupers, parrotfish, and deep-swimming Brown Meagres.
+I saw Bream and Wrasse below 20 meters of water west of the wall.
+Overhangs and swim-throughs have gorgeous red sponges and spiral tube worms.
+Here, you can find coral with tuna, gropers, barracuda, rays, and more.
+The 60-minute dive was pleasant and relaxing.

 Why Should You Scuba Dive in St. Peter’s Cave?